 Use the clues to colour each square.

-you find all the ways of doing this?
+Can you find all the different ways of lining up these Cuisenaire rods?

 Have a go at this well-known challenge.
 Can you swap the frogs and toads in as few slides and jumps as possible?

 Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.